Susan Elizabeth Gagliardi

 “Seeing the Unseen: Arts of Power Associations on the Senufo-Mande Cultural ‘Frontier’,” in progress.

-“Mapping Senufo: Mapping as a Method to Undermine Colonial Histories,” in progress.
+“Mapping Senufo: Mapping as a Method to Transcend Colonial Assumptions,” in progress.

 Mapping Senufo, collaborative, born-digital publication initiated with support from the Emory Center for Digital Scholarship, in progress.